-From Spike Lee’s Do The Right Thing (1989) to Moonlight (2016), there are plenty of films for cinephiles to celebrate excellence from Black filmmakers and actors.
-There are films that tell the stories of Black life, culture, and history, all from the perspectives of Black directors, writers, actors, and visual storytellers such as Nia DaCosta, Jordan Peele, Jonathan Majors, Zendaya, Gina Prince-Bythewood, and Viola Davis.
+From Spike Lee’s Do The Right Thing (1989) to Moonlight (2016), there are a range of films that celebrate Black life, culture, and history.
+Directors, writers, actors, and visual storytellers such as Nia DaCosta, Jordan Peele, Jonathan Majors, Zendaya, Gina Prince-Bythewood, and Viola Davis continue to create memorable narratives in film and television.

 Do The Right Thing (1989)